 a) Further to Section 13.5 of the Construction Act the expiry of the Adjudication period shall be three months after Contract Completion.

-b) Further to Section 13.11 of the Construction Act, the documents for Adjudication shall include the Compensation Request and the Decision on the request, and if applicable, the notice of claim and the Claim Decision.
-Any offer of settlement made after the Decision shall be made on a confidential and without prejudice basis and shall be excluded from the documents for Adjudication and any further dispute resolution or legal proceedings.
+b) Further to Section 13.11 of the Construction Act, the documents for Adjudication shall include the Compensation Request, and if applicable, the notice of claim.
+Any offer of compensation made in response to a Compensation Request or offer of settlement made in response to a notice of claim are made on a confidential and a without prejudice basis and shall not be mentioned in the Notice of Adjudication and shall be excluded from the documents for Adjudication and any further dispute resolution or legal proceedings.

 c) Further to Section 13.13 of the Construction Act, the deadline for the adjudicator’s determination shall be extended by 20 Days.